|Site Map | Bulletin Home | Temple University|

 The Ambler Campus, with an undergraduate student population of 3,000, is an ideal campus to pursue higher education, with a convenient location, courses in a variety of disciplines, and a friendly atmosphere.
 Located in suburban Montgomery County, just 18 miles north of the Main Campus (and minutes from Route 309 and the Pennsylvania Turnpike), Ambler offers the benefits of a small college campus with the excitement and vast resources of a large university.
 Ambler attracts students who live or work in the greater Philadelphia area, including those from Philadelphia, Bucks, Lehigh, Montgomery, and Northampton counties.
 The Blue Route (Route 476) also makes Temple University Ambler easily accessible to students from Chester and Delaware counties.

-Commuters and residents enjoy Ambler's stunning grounds, student organizations and activities, and recreational facilities that include an exercise/weight room, indoor/outdoor pool, and tennis and basketball courts.
+Commuters and residents enjoy Ambler's stunning grounds, student organizations and activities, and recreational facilities that include an exercise/weight room, indoor/outdoor pool, and tennis, basketball and volleyball courts.
 The campus is also home to Temple University's baseball, softball, and men's and women's soccer NCAA Division I teams.

 Ambler's facilities include science laboratories, a library, top-quality computer labs, "smart" classrooms, Computer-Assisted Design (CAD) and Geographic Information Systems (GIS) lab/classrooms, a dining center, cafés, and a residence hall.

 In Fall 2006 the Ambler Learning Center opened; the center is a state-of-the-art facility incorporating smart classrooms, wireless technology, new computer labs/classrooms, a technology "breakout" room, study lounges, video-conferencing room, and a 300-seat auditorium.
 There is also a mathematics and writing resources center as well as a visual arts studio that includes an art education classroom.